Nameo91/code-quality/bank_tech_test/readme.md

 # Bank Tech Test

-This is a practice of tech test to satisfy the requirements.
+This is a small project designed to practice a tech test.

 ## Description